Biologic Basics: What to Know for Your Rheumatoid Arthritis

 While most patients report no severe or life-threatening side effects, this type of treatment does come with some risks.

-Biologic medications are typically taken through an injection, so there’s an increased risk of infection at the injection site, along with a risk of swelling, pain or rash.
-IV biologics can also potentially cause symptoms such as fever, chills and head and body aches.
+Biologic medications are typically taken through an injection, so there’s a chance of infection at the injection site, along with a risk of swelling, pain, or rash.
+B-cell inhibitor infusions (given by IV) can also potentially cause issues such as blood pressure changes, trouble breathing, feelings of dizziness, and symptoms commonly associated with flu.

-Because biologics work by suppressing part of the body’s immune system, they can increase your risk for various types of infection, such as respiratory or urinary tract infections, too.
-Biologics can also cause certain conditions (such as tuberculosis and hepatitis B) to worsen or reactivate, so you may be tested for them before starting treatment.
+Since biologics work by suppressing part of the body’s immune system, they can increase your risk for various types of infections and cancers.
+Biologics can also cause certain conditions you may have or may have had in the past (such as tuberculosis and hepatitis B) to worsen or reactivate, so you should be tested for them before starting treatment.

-Will they help me manage my RA pain effectively?
+Will biologics help me manage my RA pain effectively?

-Biologics have been shown, however, to work better than traditional DMARDs at protecting the joints from damage caused by RA, and research has also suggested that biologic treatments can help reduce fatigue in RA sufferers.
+Biologics can be very effective for people experiencing severe inflammation, who haven’t seen relief from traditional options.
+Research suggests they work better than traditional DMARDs at protecting the joints from damage caused by RA, and can help reduce fatigue, as well.

 Are biologic drugs right for me?